-The other assumption we’ll make is that you have some kind of inorganic strategy used to to drive eyeballs to your business, be it paid search, paid social media, influencer marketing or billboards on a highway.
+The other assumption we’ll make is that you have some kind of inorganic strategy in use to drive eyeballs to your business, be it paid search, paid social media, influencer marketing, or billboards on a highway.

-Let’s start with establishing the most popular customer acquisition strategy and talking through what they mean.
+Let’s start with establishing the most popular customer acquisition strategy for startups and talking through what they mean.
 These are:

 - Free Platform